dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-react-and-typescript-projects.md

 });
 ```

-You can checkout their API [here](https://github.com/marak/faker.js#api) to know all the other data it can randomly generate.
+You can check out their API [here](https://github.com/marak/faker.js#api) to know all the other data it can randomly generate.

 And that's all you need.
 So you can now go ahead and start coding!
 For your info, I write posts about how to build your own components in React and TypeScript with tests so do check them out if you're interested!